- Describe a constrained resource in retail business

 So what if our constrained resource is manufacturing space or time?
 How do we figure out the best usage of a constrained resource?
 We obviously want to use that resource to generate the most profit for the company.

-Let’s go back and look at two pair of shoes made by Hupana.
+Let’s go back and look at two pairs of shoes made by Hupana.
 The Runner and the Slogger.

 |The Runner||The Slogger|